 The question is, why are my chickens losing their feathers?
 Keeping chickens comes with its own challenges.
-Some of these challenges are just normal physical changes that occur from time to time.
+Some of these challenges are just normal physical changes that occur occasionally.

-One such change that I came to notice was the loss of feathers among my chickens.
+One such change I noticed was the loss of feathers among my chickens.
 This incident got me worried until I found reasons why chickens lose feathers.

 To some people, the sight of their birds losing feathers can be frightening, to say the least.
 Waking up and seeing a few feathers missing from one or several chickens can leave you confused and petrified.